sequelize/sequelize-auto/README.md

       });
     };

-Which makes it easy for you to simply [Sequelize.import](http://docs.sequelizejs.com/en/latest/docs/models-definition/#import)it.
+Which makes it easy for you to simply [Sequelize.import](http://docs.sequelizejs.com/en/latest/docs/models-definition/#import) it.

 ## Testing